-- The bombardment made the Germans retreat to in front of the village.
+- The bombardment made the Germans retreat to the front of the village.

 - Part of the battle was fought in heavy rain.

 - The Canadians discovered their Ross rifles tended to jam.

 - The battle was part of the larger Second Battle of Artois.

 - France asked for assistance with the offensive.